approov/quickstart-react-native/README.md

 $ yarn react-native run-android
 ```

-Or to run on an iOS Simulator, type:
+Or to run on an iOS device, type:

 ```
 $ cd ios && pod install && cd -
-$ yarn react-native run-ios
+$ yarn react-native run-ios --device
 ```